ksator/automation_summit_Q3_2018/README.md

 Access RT GUI with ```http://100.123.35.2:9081``` in a browser.
 The default ```root``` user password is ```password```

-### Verify with the GUI the ticket details you created previously with Python interactive session
+### Using RT GUI, verify the ticket details you created previously with Python interactive session

 Access RT GUI with ```http://100.123.35.2:9081``` in a browser.
 The default ```root``` user password is ```password```